ShaylenReddy42/Seelans-Tyres/README.md

 * All build scripts are in the `scripts` folder
 * In order to build, I've provided four options for you:
   * `build.cmd` which is the regular build
-  * `build-with-docker.cmd` just to see what it looks like orchestrated with docker compose
+  * `build-with-docker.cmd` to run with docker-compose
-  * `build-with-services.cmd` which is the regular build + elasticsearch, kibana and rabbitmq orchestrated with docker compose
+  * `build-with-services.cmd` which is the regular build + elasticsearch, kibana and rabbitmq orchestrated with docker-compose
   * Kubernetes:
     * All scripts for Kubernetes are in the `scripts/kubernetes` folder and should be run in order
       * `00-build-images.cmd`